Anxiety

 Symptoms and Causes of Dizziness Related to Anxiety

 Anxiety-induced dizziness can come and go in spells or persist for longer periods of time.
 This manifests in various ways.
-Common symptoms include nausea, difficulty concentrating, lightheadedness, vertigo (a spinning sensation), feelings of dread or doom, nightmares, and occasional fainting.

 These symptoms are often triggered by factors like hyperventilation, subjective sensations (when anxiety makes you feel emotionally unsteady, you may become dizzy and confused), increased heart rate, muscle tension, or specific phobias.

-Recognizing these symptoms and causes is essential for individuals to identify when anxiety might be the underlying factor behind their dizziness.
+Recognising these symptoms and causes is essential for individuals to identify when anxiety might be the underlying factor behind their dizziness.
 This awareness can guide them towards effective treatment strategies.

-Why does Anxiety Cause Dizziness?
+Why Does Anxiety Cause Dizziness?

 Anxiety disorders affect major parts of the population today, but can anxiety make you dizzy?
 Yes, and here’s why: Scientists believe that the vestibular system, or the areas in the brain responsible for dizziness and balance issues, frequently interact with the areas of the brain responsible for anxiety.